 Alpha-1 Awareness UK is a charity formed to provide information and support to sufferers of alpha-1 antitrypsin deficiency.
-We maintain close links with experts and organisations associated with the condition, including European Alpha groups, pharmaceuticals and clinicians.
-Our primary objective is to improve the understanding of Alpha-1 in both patients and medical professionals, as well as to provide support for Alphas, their carers.
+We maintain close links with experts and organisations associated with the condition.
+Our primary objective is to improve the understanding of Alpha-1 in both patients and medical professionals, as well as to provide support for Alphas, their carers and families.

 Our website provides extensive information about the condition, how it might be detected and discussion of the treatments and therapies currently available.
 We also offer links to more detailed information about alpha-1 antitrypsin deficiency.

 - To improve the understanding of alpha-1 antitrypsin deficiency (AATD)

 - To work with medical and patient organisations to raise awareness of the condition

 - To build a national network of patients